FatemehGholamzadeh/Data-Mining-Course-Assignments/README.md

  ## HW4
  * question 1 : implementation of perceptron algorithm
- * question 2 : predict truth of a question by naive bayes
- * question 3 : predict death of Titanic passengers, pre-processing and feature engineering is also needed.
+ * question 2 : clustering using kmeans and dbscan algorithms